awsdocs/amazon-kendra-developer-guide/doc_source/API_FaqSummary.md

 Required: No

  ** Id **   <a name="Kendra-Type-FaqSummary-Id"></a>
-The unique identifier of the FAQ\.
+The identifier of the FAQ\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`